arifulsajib/tips-calculator-app/README.md

 - View the optimal layout for the app depending on their device's screen size
 - See hover states for all interactive elements on the page
-- Calculate the correct tips and total cost of the bill per person
+- Calculate the correct tips and total cost of the bill per person (splitter)

 ### Links